milena-t/PhD_chapter1/data/functional_annot_eval/my_thoughts.md

 - 5 GFs annotated as : uncharacterized
 - 5 GFs annotated as : protein breakdown (proteolysis)
 - 4 GFs annotated as : detoxification
-- 3 GFs annotated as : pheromone sensing
-- 3 GFs annotated as : DNA-related functions
-- 3 GFs annotated as : chromatin organization and transcription regulation
-- 3 GFs annotated as : odorant binding
-- 2 GFs annotated as : Cuticular protein
-- 2 GFs annotated as : Esterase and mating behavior
-- 2 GFs annotated as : transcription regulation
-- 2 GFs annotated as : molting and development
-- 2 GFs annotated as : neurological (mostly uncharacterized)

 #### A_verrucosus